sam-lopata/pmn_garage/README.md

 ## Note
 The app implemented on top of  https://github.com/slimphp/Slim-Skeleton - I decided to use it because you mentioned it as your main tool.
 But changed the structure slightly.
+Overall nice tool.

 As all the actions to fetch by country/owner/location etc. will be pretty same I implemented only GarageRepository::searchByCountry().
 And there are also 2 default actions to list all and view one item.
 Same with tests - implemented couple as example.